LaunchCodeEducation/java-web-development/src/chapters/tools-in-intelliJ/debugging.rst

 - **Step-over** button executes a given line then steps to the next executable line
 - **Step-into** button allows you to review a called method and see what is going to line within the method
 - **Step-out-of** button allows you to move out of the method you stepped into and resume stepping through the main code
+- **Variables Pane** allows you to examine how variables are manipulated within your code.
+Also allows you to identify specific *Watch expressions*
+- **Frames Pane** tracks any method calls and threads in your code line by line.
+Best used with breakpoints.

 Advantage of Debugger Over Printing to the Console
 --------------------------------------------------